nlounds/beercitycode/README.md

 When creating a pull request, go to the branch you've been working on to create the request.
 Set the base as the branch you want to merge your changes into.

+Request code review is a nice option in the Github UI.